SoftUni-Internal/interactive-content/EN/10-Deployment/02-App-Preparation-for-Deployment.md

 To **initialize a Git repository**, open a command\-line window in your **root project directory** and type `git init`.

-It is recommended to exclude **non-essential files and directories** that **take up space** from being committed to our repository.
+It is advisable to exclude **non-essential files and directories** that **take up space** from being committed to our repository.

-Create a file, called `.gitignore` and paste the following code inside:
+Create a file called `.gitignore` and paste the following code inside:

 ```
 node_modules